 If you are contacted by email, phone or text by someone claiming to be from HMRC at this time offering you the income support grant, tax refund or any other financial help, this is a scam.

-If you can’t work because you’re sick or having to self-isolate
+What happens if you can’t work because you’re sick or having to self-isolate

 If you’re self-employed you can’t claim Statutory Sick Pay.